spotify/semantic-metrics/README.md

 ## Deriving Meter
-It is a regular meter under the hood with slight difference.
-It takes the derivative of a value that is expected to be almost monotonically increasing.
+A deriving meter takes the derivative of a value that is expected to be monotonically increasing.<BR><BR>
-<BR>A typical use case is to get the rate of change of a counter of the total number of
+A typical use case is to get the rate of change of a counter of the total number of events.<BR><BR>
-occurrences of something.
-<BR>Implementation will ignore updates that are a decrease of the counter value.
-The rationale is
+This implementation ignores updates that decrease the counter value.
-that the counter is expected to be monotonically increasing between infrequent resets (such as when a process has been restarted).
-Thus, negative values should only happen on restart, and it should be safe to discard those.
+The rationale is that the counter is expected to be monotonically increasing between infrequent resets (when a process has been restarted, for example).
+Thus, negative values should only happen on restart and should be safe to discard.

 ```java
 DerivingMeter derivingMeter = registry.derivingMeter(metric.tagged("what", "incoming-requests").tagged("endpoint", "/v1/list"));